 A loom is a frame or set of frames on which threads are woven into cloth.
 The loom enables a set of threads, called the weft, to be passed over and under a set of lengthwise threads, called the warp.
 The simplest kind of loom is a single frame on which weaving is done by hand.
 Such looms have been used for more than 7,000 years.
 By the 1700s weavers in Europe were using complex, hand-operated looms to produce many kinds of cloth.

 One of the most important developments came in 1785, when English clergyman Edmund Cartwright invented a loom powered by a steam engine to speed cloth production.
 However it took another 30 years of development before power operated looms became widespread.
 Meanwhile, French weaver Joseph Jacquard had invented a hand loom that could weave intricate designs.
 These were determined by patterns of holes in punched cards.
 Changing the cards changed the pattern produced.
-Today's most advanced commercial looms are computer controlled and have mechanisms that thread the weft through the warp at speeds of about 100km/h (60mph).
+Today's most advanced commercial looms are computer controlled and have mechanisms that thread the weft through the warp at speeds of about 100 kilometers per hour (60mph).